eemokey/eemokey.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm a 2nd year PhD student at the [Melady Lab](https://melady.usc.edu/) in the [Thomas Lord Computer Science Department](https://www.cs.usc.edu/) at the [University of Southern California](https://www.usc.edu/), where I am advised by Professor [Yan Liu](https://viterbi-web.usc.edu/~liu32/).
+Hello, I'm Emily.
+I am a 2nd year PhD student at the [Melady Lab](https://melady.usc.edu/) in the [Thomas Lord Computer Science Department](https://www.cs.usc.edu/) at the [University of Southern California](https://www.usc.edu/).
+I am fortunate to be advised by Professor [Yan Liu](https://viterbi-web.usc.edu/~liu32/) and to be supported by the [NSF GRFP](https://www.nsfgrfp.org/).

-Currently doing research on machine learning for data with special structure, such as time series, with applications to healthcare, climate science, and computational neuroscience.
+Currently, I spend time doing research on machine learning for data with special structure, such as time series and whole slide images, with applications to healthcare, climate science, and computational neuroscience.
+I also enjoy figure skating, flower arranging, and sunset walks around campus.

 Prior to USC, I studied [computer science](https://eecs.berkeley.edu/academics/undergraduate/cs-ba) at [UC Berkeley](https://www.berkeley.edu/) and was an undergraduate researcher at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) and [UCSF](https://www.ucsf.edu/).
 My co-advisors were Professors [Kristofer Bouchard](https://bouchardlab.lbl.gov/) and [Roy Ben-Shalom](https://roybens.faculty.ucdavis.edu/).